What's your story?

 What if suspicion, fear, prejudice and racism were replaced by understanding, respect, love, acceptance and trust?
 What if South Africa became a place renowned for our ability to know each other and care about each other’s stories?

-We believe that personal storytelling can be achieved in 3 easy steps:
+What’s Your Story? is a story-based initiative to promote understanding, cohesion, trust and reconciliation in our nation.
+We believe that personal storytelling can be achieved in 3 simple steps:

 Ask.
 Listen.
 Tell.

 By asking, listening and telling each other our stories we can break down suspicion, mistrust and the misconceptions that divide us.
 As we make this a habit, we can build the South Africa we long for, one story at a time.